The Institute of Consulting has developed a range of behavioural requirements for successful consultancy projects.

 - Adhere to the rules of engagement laid down for the tender process.

-- Ensure that the client understands the required expenditure and has authorized it through the total life cycle of the project.
+- Ensure that the you the client understands the required expenditure and has authorized it through the total life cycle of the project.

-- Make sure that both client and consultancy have clear expectations about roles, responsibilities, costs and benefits before the assignment starts.
+- Make sure that both you and consultancy have clear expectations about roles, responsibilities, costs and benefits before the assignment starts.

-- Ensure that the bidding team knows about all areas of work between their consultancy practice and the client’s organisation and communicates this effectively within their practice.
+- Ensure that the bidding team knows about all areas of work between their consultancy practice and the your organisation and communicates this effectively within their practice.

 - Properly prioritise the client’s issues and not over-complicate the project.
 Step by step approach.

-- Talk about the practical needs of the client without jargon or pomposity.
-Consultancy will work better if the client gains in knowledge as the project progresses.
+- Talk about the your practical needs without jargon or pomposity.
+Consultancy will work better if the you and your team gain in knowledge as the project progresses.

-The client should make sure that they and the consultant can tick as many of these characteristics as possible.
+You should make sure you and the consultant can tick as many of these characteristics as possible.